Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Kerry Carpenter At The Plate

-- Carpenter is batting .267 with eight doubles, eight home runs and 11 walks.
+- Carpenter is hitting .267 with eight doubles, a triple, eight home runs and 11 walks.

-- In 53.3% of his 45 games this season, Carpenter has picked up at least one hit.
-He's also had 11 multi-hit games.

-- In eight games this season, he has gone deep (17.8%, and 5% of his trips to the plate).
+- In 17.4% of his games this year, he has hit a home run, and 4.9% of his trips to the plate.

-- In 24.4% of his games this year, Carpenter has tallied at least one RBI.
-In six of those games (13.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Carpenter has had an RBI in 12 games this season (26.1%), including six multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.